 Add clove, nutmeg, ground ginger, even allspice or any combination of one of more of those but never use any cinnamon.

 Alter the Sugar to your preference.
 You should use honey or cane sorghum that you have locally sourced--Yokna Darker Honey is Perfect!.
 We use half the amount of sugar and substitute the same amount of a mixture of honey and sorghum 50/50--just measure the liquid in same amount, say 3/4 cup of honey and sorghum mixed.

 Cook at 375 until you are sure that it has "set".
 Don't be afraid to cook for as much as forty-five minutes.

 It may get "puffy" but will set up in the cooling.

 Best served warm, after setting for at least an hour, or served chilled.

 Great with ice cream such as Vanilla.

 This is an egg custard pie so you want to store it in the refrigerator if you need to keep it for any length of time.

 We do use cloves and ground ginger as well as nutmeg.
 We do use some vanilla extract optionally a well, say a teaspoon or so--try to use a good vanilla or don't bother! lol.

-Oh, and why is it important NOT to use cinnamon.
-Well, seems that the flavor of the sweet potato is too close to the flavor of cinnamon and you loose the enjoyment of the potato when the cinnamon comes on too strong!
+Why no cinnamon?
+Seems that the flavor of sweet potato is too close to the flavor of cinnamon--you loose the full enjoyment of the potato with cinnamon coming on too strong.